ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting_started.md

 - `npm start`: Start the development server so the application can be run in the browser.
 - `npm run build`: Build the web portion of the application.
-- `npm cap sync`: Copy the web app and any new plugins into the native applications.
+- `npx cap sync`: Copy the web app and any new plugins into the native applications.
-- `npm cap open android`: Open Android Studio in order to build, run, and debug the application on Android.
+- `npx cap open android`: Open Android Studio in order to build, run, and debug the application on Android.
-- `npm cap open ios`: Open Xcode in order to build, run, and debug the application on iOS.
+- `npx cap open ios`: Open Xcode in order to build, run, and debug the application on iOS.

 Let's get started.